Are Legends, Myths, Fairy Tales and Fables for Children?

 A Trace of Reality

 Snow White is based on a real life tragedy.
-The dwarves were children used in the copper mines who became very deformed.
+The dwarfs were children used in the copper mines who became very deformed.
 Hansel and Gretel may also be based on fact.
 Even Cinderella might have been related to a Greek maiden who went through her history as a commodity ending up in a Pharaoh’s harem.

 Fairy tales are often parodied as in the Fractured Fairy Tales featured on the classic Rocky and Bullwinkle TV show.
 As a child I watched every episode of this.
 These tales were often much more interesting than straight fairy tales.